niplav/site/notes_on_ethics.md

 that include invertebrates as culpable agents, humanity might have an (additional) duty to exterminate mosquitoes.
-Between [5% and 50%](https://en.wikipedia.org/wiki/Mosquito) of all humans that have ever lived have been killed by mosquito-born diseases – if humanity wants to restore justice for all past humans that have died at the [proboscis](https://en.wikipedia.org/wiki/Proposcis) of mosquito, the most sensible course of action is to exterminate some or all species of
+Between [5% and 50%](https://en.wikipedia.org/wiki/Mosquito) of all humans that have ever lived have been killed by mosquito-born diseases—if humanity wants to restore justice for all past humans that have died at the [proboscis](https://en.wikipedia.org/wiki/Proposcis) of mosquito, the most sensible course of action is to exterminate some or all species of